-Whenever a IPS, antivirus, antispam or filtering event occurs, the modules can record the event in the log and/or send an alert email to an operator.
+Whenever a IPS, antivirus, antispam or filtering event occurs, the module can record the event in the log and/or send an alert email to an operator.

-For complete information refer to the FortiGate Installation Guide for the specific module in question, the FortiGate Administration Guide and the FortiGate IPS Guide.
+For complete information refer to the FortiGate-VM Installation Guide, the FortiGate Administration Guide and the FortiGate IPS Guide.